Overall it was a good exercise.

 After completing all this I had lunch in the International Centre building, the second high rise of three built by my employer to be.
 The building was a condo building with each floor owned by different operating entities.
 The main floor contained a LeeAnn Chin restaurant, a large and enticing dining experience where you picked up your own food at a buffet line featuring a dozen or so items.
 LeeAnn Chin was started by LeeAnn Chin who sold, bought it back and may have sold it again.
 I'm not sure.

+At a point the LeeAnn Chin restaurant concept changed, moving to smaller fast casual formats.
+All of the infrastructure, tiered seating (which was cool) and decor was removed.
 The former restaurant space remains a large public space with very little utilization although remaining a visually interesting interior space.
 The large blue wall painting was a work placed in the late 1990s.
 As I recall the cost was either $30,000 or $100,000.
 It has remained after removal of the restaurant.
 There are several large distressed marks on the painting.
 I'm assuming at some point it will be removed or covered.

 Today as I walked through the skyway to visit my current long-term barber I was struck with the image and enjoyed it, perhaps the only person who knows a bit of the history and who enjoyed it.
 I was also reminded of the St. Patrick's Day when the building cooling tower sprung a leak and all the floor space in this image was covered with 3" of green glycol.